tecnico-sec/Project-Overview-2023_1/README.md

 Number 1 will be your most preferred topic.

 Each team should be represented by one student only.
-In the selection form, identify your team as `CXX`, where `C` is replaced by A(lameda) or T(aguspark) and `XX` is replaced by the two digits of your group number, as assigned by F�nix.
+In the selection form, identify your team as `CXX`, where `C` is replaced by A(lameda) or T(aguspark) and `XX` is replaced by the two digits of your group number, as assigned by Fénix.
 For example, group 22 of Taguspark is T22 and group 7 of Alameda is A07.

 To assure topic diversity, there are limited vacancies for each project scenario.